It’s all About Teamwork: HKS Designed Brewers Spring Training Complex Renovation is a Hit

 How do you completely renovate a Major League Baseball Spring Training complex in 330 days?
 Fast is the glib answer, but magic doesn’t happen without a total joint effort between a team, city and the architecture and construction professionals, all exhibiting the spirit and drive to match innovation and an authentic vision.

 Construction began in March 2018 – the very day Spring Training ended – on the American Family Fields of Phoenix, the 60-acre new Milwaukee Brewers Spring Training facility in the western Phoenix community of Maryvale.
-A commemoration ceremony was held February 12, and the gates open to fans for the inaugural game on February 26.
+A commemoration ceremony was held February 12 2019, and the gates opened to fans for the inaugural game on February 26 2019.

 To meet an extremely tight construction schedule within 10 months, the project’s 1,500 workers labored 500,000 hours to deliver a complex design program that fulfills the Brewer’s three key project goals: develop a world-class facility for Spring Training and year-round player development; create a markedly improved fan experience; and make an impactful investment in the community.